estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D58
+iOS and Swift.
+Slow progress, but I at least feel like I'm moving forward.

 ### R1D57
 iOS and Swift.
 Exploring expandable table view cells.
 This may be the direction I go for the detail views.